 My interests in architecture began at an early age, but my professional career in architecture began as a summer intern in New Haven, CT in 1985.
 I continued working through my college career at architecture firms in New York City until my graduation from Pratt Institute in Brooklyn, NY in 1990.

-While I had been groomed by a caring mentor early in my career to manage large, complex multi-million dollar building projects in an urban context, and while I take great pleasure in exercising those abilities, I also find much professional satisfaction designing houses and apartments.
+While I had been groomed by a caring mentor early in my career to manage large, complex building projects in an urban context, and while I take great pleasure in exercising those abilities, I also find much professional satisfaction designing houses and apartments.
 I started designing residential building projects in NYC in 1996, and continued the practice in Connecticut from 2002.

 Over the decades, I have devoted myself to identifying and serving the unique needs of successful building projects.
 To that end, I feel much reward and satisfaction by the many referrals that have come to me from builders who have built from my drawings.